 3. Be Structured

 When leading your meetings, avoid jumping from the rooster to the donkey.
 Good preparation is the key to getting your message across.
-Establish a detailed agenda and send it to all participants before the meeting and stick to it.
+Establish a detailed agenda or one of our agenda templates and send it to all participants before the meeting and stick to it.
 This will make it easy for everyone to follow you, and it will make it easier for you to share your ideas.

 4. Be energetic, dynamic, and clear